Negros Occidental Provincial Capitol: History

 Not satisfied with the pace of the contractor, Manuel Concepcion, in his implementation of the contract, the government confiscated his bond and took over the project.
-Although the structure was finished on 23 October 1933, the capitol was only formally accepted on 11 January 1935 during the term of Governor Emilio Gaston.
+Although the structure was finished on October 23, 1933, the capitol was only formally accepted on January 11, 1935, during the term of Governor Emilio Gaston.
 In the same year, Negros Occidental's Court of First Instance ordered the government to compensate the other Gonzaga heirs - Magdalena, Carmen and Vicente - who were not included in the expropriation proceedings but whose lands were covered in the construction of the building.
-The three received payment of P1,552.40 plus 6 percent interest from 30 April 1933.
+The three received payment of P1,552.40 plus 6 percent interest from April 30, 1933.

 When World War II broke out, the Japanese Imperial Army occupied the capitol and converted it into its headquarters.
 Governor Antonio Lizares took office in Talisay, his hometown.
 For health reasons, he gave up his post and Governor Vicente Gustilo, who based his office in Cadiz, took over until the war ended.
 However, both governors were in name only as the Japanese were the ones running the province.

-In July 2001, rehabilitation of the capitol was initiated by Governor Joseph G. Marañon and it was inaugurated on 23 June 2004.
-On 19 July 2004, the National Historical Commission of the Philippines under Resolution No. 9, declared it as a National Historical Landmark.
+In July 2001, rehabilitation of the capitol was initiated by Governor Joseph G. Marañon and it was inaugurated on June 23, 2004.
+On July 19, 2004, the National Historical Commission of the Philippines under Resolution No. 9, declared it as a National Historical Landmark.